luciferkonn/luciferkonn.github.io/_pages/about.md

 I am a Ph.D. candidate at [McGill University](https://www.mcgill.ca/).
 I am fortunate to be advised by [Prof. Xue (Steve) Liu](https://www.cs.mcgill.ca/~xueliu/site/intro.html).

 My research interest lies in the domain of Reinforcement Learning, Meta-RL and Applied RL.
+Recently, I'm working on improving policy generalization and sample-efficiency.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.